 As I’m a big fan of hip-hop music, I really enjoyed how Dope pays homage to ’90s urban culture, and the old school hip-hop influenced films.
 I also really liked the film’s self-aware nature and willingness to satirise African American stereotypes, instead of just simply being a nostalgic 90s throwback.
 For those of you who have a taste for hip-hop music and culture, this film will be a real treat, but Dope‘s concise and well-developed narrative ensures its appeal to a wider audience.

 Audiences love to be able to sit back and identify with the characters on-screen, and Dope provides just that.
-Whilst being a wise-cracking comedy, Dope is a coming-of-age film that transports the viewer into the daily lives of teenagers, and reminding us of what it’s like to be a kid growing up.
-Malcolm and his friends spend their time trying to achieve good grades at school, goofing around, going to band practise and dreaming about girls.
+Whilst being a wise-cracking comedy, Dope is a coming-of-age film that transports the viewer into the daily lives of teenagers and reminding us of what it’s like to be a kid growing up.
+Malcolm and his friends spend their time trying to achieve good grades at school, goofing around, going to band practice and dreaming about girls.
 However, they are outsiders and don’t fit into to any particular crowd, but above all, they are pretty ordinary and likeable kids with morals and good intentions.

 Intelligent but slightly awkward, Malcolm is your typical underdog hero that’s really easy to root for.
-Initially, his future looks bright as he prepares for his college application, but his life quickly spirals out of control when he attends the nightclub birthday of drug dealer, Dom, hoping he can attract the attention of his neighbourhood crush, Naika (Zoe Kravitz).
+Initially, his future looks bright as he prepares for his college application, but his life quickly spirals out of control when he attends the nightclub birthday of Dom, hoping he can attract the attention of his neighbourhood crush, Naika (Zoe Kravitz).

 A police raid sees the party end in catastrophe and Malcolm and his friends narrowly escape, unwittingly with a bag full of MDMA.
 This one moment of madness ignites a thrilling and mostly hilarious chain of events, where Malcolm, as well as Jib and Diggy, are propelled into the chaotic world of gangsters and the drug market.